 I aim to create works that do not speak but present.
 Where the image truly operates, neither meaning nor intention is required: only presence matters.

-In my paintings, windows—openings or cutouts—structure the composition.
+In my paintings, windows structure the composition.
 They release the gaze from interpretation, absorb the representative function, and open an inner space.
 Immersed in the work, the viewer does not forget the great existential questions that remain unanswered, yet through the act of perception itself, those questions lose their sharpness.
-Absence thus becomes a key to presence—the presence of the moment perceived, here and now.
+Absence thus becomes a key to presence.
+The presence of the moment perceived, here and now.